d-smith/dynamodb-crr/README.md

 * SourceTable - Source of replicated data
 * DestTable - DynamoDB replication target table
 * ClusterName - Name to use for the ECS cluster created by the stack

+Memory and CPU:

+When running this at load I needed to boost the memory hard limit to 2048 and I set the CPU limit to 1024.
+Prior to making this change to the task definition I observed the container crashing/dying/being-murdered.